 - Crapsack World: The government is corrupt, the peasants will kill you if offered money... even in the temple there were bullies.

-- Curb-Stomp Battle: Junbao's fights after developing Tai Chi becomes this.
+- Curb-Stomp Battle: Junbao's fights after developing Tai Chi become this.

-- The Dog Bites Back: The army turns its back on Tienbo when he tries to take over, largely because his promotion wasn't exactly legal but mostly because they were sick of his treatment of them.
+- The Dog Bites Back: The army turns its back on Tienbo when he tries to take over, slightly because his promotion wasn't exactly legal but mostly because they were sick of his treatment.

 - Doubles as a case of Reality Ensues as mistreating your soldiers only results in your soldiers betraying you.

 - Dragon Ascendant: Tienbo goes from a soldier to overshadowing the man who gave him his chance, and eventually becomes the Big Bad.